BioinfoUNIBA/REDInet/README.md

     --S                Number of missing nucleotides to be imputed.
 Value must be an integer number grater than zero and equal or smaller than 100.
+It is suggested not to use numbers higher than 30.
                        By default the value is 10.

     --R                Correct nucleotides strands in each extracted sequence, to match corresponding identified site srand.
 If it's set to no,